GeneKao/compas/docs/devguide.rst

 This guide provides basic information about setting up a development environment and writing code for the **COMPAS** framework.

-For instructions on how to submit contributions, see `Contributions <https://compas-dev.github.io/main/contributions.html>`_
+For instructions on how to submit contributions, see `Contributing <https://compas-dev.github.io/main/contributing.html>`_

 Installation